Vegan Pesto makes everything taste better!Here I’ll show you a super simple recipe I know you’ll love!

 A good pesto sauce can be used in hundreds of meals.
 I made a grain salad last night with sauteed veggies with a creamy pesto on top…. and it was delish! some of my favorite ways to eat pesto are on pasta salad, zoodles, as a pizza sauce, a yummy dip for bread, baked into bread, as a salad dressing, on a veggie sandwich, etc. The possibilities are endless.

-Plus, there are some amazing health benefits to eating pesto!
+Did you know there are some amazing health benefits to eating pesto?
 Basil is good for digestion, it’s anti-inflammatory, it fights free-radical activity, it supports liver function and helps detoxify the body, fights depression, and supports a healthy gut!
 Those are some big claims!
 So not only does pesto make everything taste better – it’s so good for you!

 Another odd substitute… Pinenuts can be hard to find at the moment, so instead, I used walnuts!
 Did you know you can substitute walnuts in place of pinenuts?
 And it’s sooo delicious!
 Plus walnuts are very heart-healthy!